openemr/openemr/CONTRIBUTING.md

 	- If you haven't already, [install git](https://git-scm.com/downloads) for your system
 2. `cd openemr` (the directory you cloned the code into)
     - If you haven't already, [install Docker](https://docs.docker.com/install/) and [install compose](https://docs.docker.com/compose/install/) for your system
+	- If you want to troubleshoot with the below steps easier, please also [install openemr-cmd](https://github.com/openemr/openemr-devops/tree/master/utilities/openemr-cmd) for your system
 3. Run `docker-compose up` from your command line
     - When the build is done, you'll see the following message:
     ```sh